raphaelreme/SINETRA/README.md

 ![sinetra](simulation.gif)

-Code for the paper "SINETRA: a versatile framework for evaluating single neuron tracking in behaving animals", submitted at ISBI2025.
+Code of the [paper](https://arxiv.org/abs/2411.09462) "SINETRA: a versatile framework for evaluating single neuron tracking in behaving animals", submitted at ISBI2025.

 In this repository, you will find the `sinetra` python package that implements the simulator describe in the paper and the `tracking_src` python package that runs the tracking experiments done in the paper with the synthetic data.